xoum/Commance_TH_sensor/README.md

 ### Radio tricks

 The only trick I use is to put a jitter on the number of 8 seconds sleeps of the CPU.
-When I use a high number of sensors, this avoids to have RF collisions during a long period of time.
+When I use a high number of sensors, this avoids to have RF (Radio-Frequency) collisions during a long period of time.
-Think that all the cards don't have exactly the same clock and if 2 sensors starts to broadcast theirs signal at the same time, with no jitter, they will continue to scramble each other for a long time.
+Think that all the cards have not exactly the same clock and if 2 sensors starts to broadcast theirs signal at the same time, with no jitter, they will continue to scramble each other for a long time.

 ## Improvements